After the Fox: Plot

-Outside of Cairo, Okra uses a bikini-clad accomplice as a distraction and hijacks $3 million in gold bullion.
-The thieves need a way to smuggle the two tons of gold bars into Europe.
-Aldo Vanucci, a master of disguise known as The Fox, is one of the few men who can handle the assignment, but he is in prison.

-Vanucci is reluctant to accept the job for fear of disgracing his mother and young sister Gina.
-When his three sidekicks inform him that Gina has grown up and does not always come home after school, an enraged, overprotective Vanucci vows to escape.
-He impersonates the prison doctor and flees with the aid of his gang.
-At home, his mother tells him that Gina is working on the street, which he takes to mean that Gina is a prostitute.
-But he discovers that Gina is merely acting in a low-budget film shooting on the street.
-Vanucci realizes that the smuggling job will improve his family's life.
-He makes contact with Okra and his female accomplice and agrees to smuggle the gold into Italy for half of the take.
-Two policemen are constantly on Vanucci's trail, and he uses disguises and tricks to throw them off.
+Outside of Cairo, criminal mastermind Okra hijacks $3 million in gold bullion.
+The thieves now need a way to smuggle the two tons of gold into Europe.
+Aldo Vanucci, a master of disguise known as The Fox, is one of the few men who can handle the assignment, but he is in prison, and reluctant to accept the job for fear of disgracing his mother and young sister Gina.
+When his three sidekicks inform him that Gina does not always come home after school, an enraged, overprotective Vanucci vows to escape.
+He impersonates the prison doctor and flees to Rome with the aid of his gang.
+There, his mother tells him Gina is working on the street, which Vanucci takes to mean prostitution.
+But Gina is merely acting in a low-budget film shooting on the Via Veneto.
+Vanucci realizes the smuggling job will improve his family's life.
+He contacts Okra and agrees to smuggle the gold into Italy for half of the take.